return42/sphkerneldoc/linux_src_doc/arch/x86/include/uapi/asm/bootparam_h.rst

     PC mechanisms (PCI, ACPI) and doesn't need a special boot flow.

 X86_SUBARCH_LGUEST
-    Used for x86 hypervisor demo, lguest
+    Used for x86 hypervisor demo, lguest, deprecated

 X86_SUBARCH_XEN
     Used for Xen guest types which follow the PV boot path,